BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

 .. code:: R

-   #call airway data using data() and print airway data to save to workspace
+   # Call airway data using data() and print airway data to save to workspace

    data("airway")
    airway